lando/lando/docs/config/wordpress.md

 ## Connecting to your database

-Lando will automatically set up a database with a user and password and also set an environment variables called [`LANDO INFO`](./../guides/lando-info.md) that contains useful information about how your application can access other Lando services.
+Lando will automatically set up a database with a user and password and also set an environment variable called [`LANDO INFO`](./../guides/lando-info.md) that contains useful information about how your application can access other Lando services.

-Here are is the default database connection information for a WordPress site.
+The default database connection information for a WordPress site is shown below:

 Note that the `host` is not `localhost` but `database`.

 ```yaml
 database: wordpress